CartoDB/carto.js/doc/API.md

 ### Versions

 Keep in mind the version of CartoDB.js you are using for development.
 For any live code, we recommend you link directly to the tested CartoDB.js version from your development.
-You can find the version at anytime as follows:
+You can find the version at anytime by using,

 ##### **cartodb.VERSION**